HR Record Retention Guidelines for 2026

 Tax Records

-• Employer identification number.
+• Employer identification number (EIN)

-• Copies of returns filed and confirmation numbers.
+• Copies of filed returns and confirmation numbers

 Employee Benefits Records

-Medical Records
+Medical And Leave-Related Records

 Time and Attendance Records